deathworlders/online/content/books/deathworlders/chapter-49-division.md

 Of the child herself, however, there was no sign.
 Presumably she was in kindergarten or school.

 Behind the frills and fairies however, the house smelled of scented candles, incense and burnt sage.
-A handsome Vegvisir tapestry decorated the cluttered hallway wall, behind an equally cluttered bookshelf full of titles like “The Crystal Bible” (volumes 1-3), “Book of Shadows,” “Drawing Down the Moon,” “The Spiral Dance” and “The Book of Kitchen Witchery.”
+A handsome Vegvísir tapestry decorated the cluttered hallway wall, behind an equally cluttered bookshelf full of titles like “The Crystal Bible” (volumes 1-3), “Book of Shadows,” “Drawing Down the Moon,” “The Spiral Dance” and “The Book of Kitchen Witchery.”
 Even the doormat sported a pentagram and the words “Blessed Be.”

 Interesting folks, the Tisdales.